CZDanol/StreamDeck-DiscordVolumeMixer2/README.md

 ## Support

 ### Common problems:
+* `ERROR 001`: Could not connect to Discord
+   * Check that the Discord app is running.
+   * Check that the plugin is not blocked by firewall.
+   * Check that you're not running Discord or the Stream Deck software under different privilleges (say as admin).

 * `ERROR 002`: Your credentials are wrong
   * Check that you've configured everything properly on the Discord Developer Portal, it has to be exactly as in the screenshot in the Configuration section.
   * Make sure that you're connected on the Discord with the same account you've used on the Discord Developer Portal.